Quessian-Phaedrus-Sternabite/Obsidian-Law/TN Code § 39-17-432 (2021)  - Drug-Free School Zone.md

 2. **Can be rebutted if it's found that the drug use was not exposing vulnerable persons (e.g. kids) to drug activity** [Important for Carter!!!]
 3. may not be released earlier if required to serve
 d.
 This supersedes other early release conditions.
 e.
-The governor nor board of parole may free
+The governor nor board of parole may free the prisoner before minimum time.
+f. **Judges can sentence them to more time** [Important for State!!!]
+g.
+Sentencing may be enhanced if this is violated as well as [[TN Code § 39-17-432 (2021)]]